 - Clear objectives: We set specific water reduction targets for each factory.
 Sites submit data monthly with performance tracked on a site, regional and group basis.
 Reports are shared across the business each quarter.

-- Data and insights: We have been reporting environmental data since 1995 but from 2014, we started the roll-out of our detailed Metering, Monitoring and Targeting (MM&T) system.
-This provides hourly data on water use across a site, giving us new insights into losses and wasteful behaviours, and helping to identify better ways of working.
+- Data and insights: We have been reporting environmental data since 1995.
+From 2014, we started the roll-out of our detailed Metering, Monitoring and Targeting (MM&T) system.
+This provides hourly data on water use across all sites on a single online platform.
+This data is giving us new insights into losses and wasteful behaviours, and helping to identify better ways of working.

 - Sharing of good practice: We encourage factory teams to share achievements through our online best practice portal.
-Our teams can now learn from over 200 water-saving techniques including new technologies, process optimisations and behaviours.
-These range from zero cost initiatives such as the Caivano example above to best practices such as the installation of nozzles on hoses and large-scale water recycling schemes.
+Our teams can now learn from nearly 400 water-saving techniques including new technologies, process optimisations and behaviours.
+These range from zero cost initiatives such as how to refresh the site cleaning matrix, to best practices such as the installation of nozzles on hoses and large-scale water recycling schemes.

 Protecting water quality

 In our manufacturing, a proportion of the water that we abstract is used for activities such as cleaning, heating and cooling.
 This water is then treated, reused on site where possible, and returned to the environment.

 To protect water quality, we make sure that all our manufacturing sites apply high standards for water discharge and meet local environmental regulation.
 To track performance, we set Chemical Oxygen Demand (COD) reduction targets every year as part of our eco-efficiency manufacturing programme.

 Beyond our factory: a new start for ponds & canals in Pondicherry